 There has been extensive research into dan shen in China, and the tanshinones have been shown to have a profound effect on the coronary circulation, reducing the symptoms of angina and improving heart function.
 The whole herb (rather than isolated constituents) has been used in China to assist patients who are recovering from a heart attack, and it appears to support heart function at this critical time.

 Platelet aggregation inhibitory, antioxidant, anti-inflammatory (possibly with antiallergic effect), liver protective, antimicrobial, mild sedative.
-Dan shen products, standardized to tanshinones content, have been shown to decrease blood stasis and improve peripheral blood flow (incl. cerebral blood flow, coronary blood flow).
+Dan shen products, standardised to tanshinones content, have been shown to decrease blood stasis and improve peripheral blood flow (incl. cerebral blood flow, coronary blood flow).
 Dan shen has been shown to reduce voluntary alcohol intake.

 Myocardial ischaemia, myocardial infarction, hypertension, angina pectoris, palpitations, impaired peripheral and cerebrovascular circulation, Buerger’s disease, intermittent claudication, acute and chronic liver disease, autoimmune disorders such as scleroderma, pulmonary fibrosis, fracture and injuries, lymphoma treatment (use as adjunct), nerve damage including compression and diabetic neuropathy, skin disorders such as acne.